 If the contract does not have the option to break early but you still need to leave, you should discuss the issue with the landlord or agent and they may be willing to release you from the contract early, subject to you covering their reasonable costs for doing so and any rent they may lose.
 If you are in a house/flat share, undertaking a change of tenant and replacing you on the contract with a new person may be another option.

-If you are planning on vacating on the last day of the tenancy, you do not need to give the same two months’ notice to the landlord, although you should give the landlord enough notice to be able to remarket the property.
-If, however, you are planning on leaving at a later date, then proper notice would need to be served.
+If you’re planning on vacating a property on the last day of the tenancy, there isn’t a specific notice period, although you should give the landlord enough notice to be able to remarket the property.

 REMEMBER: The landlord cannot take the property from you without serving the proper notices and going through the due legal process.